tokenika/tokenika.github.io/web/web.md

 While other DLT (Distributed Ledger Technology) solutions definitely require a second layer of processing to be able to handle real-life applications (e.g. Lightening Network in Bitcoin or Plasma in Ethereum), EOS offers enormous processing power in its primary layer.
 This is the result of the following features:

-* EOS consensus mechanism (DPOS, Delegated Proof of Stake) introduces a fixed numer of block producers.
+* EOS consensus mechanism (DPOS, Delegated Proof of Stake) introduces a fixed number of block producers.
 As a result, time intervals between blocks are exactly 3 seconds, and with an improved server infrastructure can be reduced even more.
 It's worth noting that despite this limited number of block producers, DPOS is the most decentralized system in existence - provided we apply [a rational measure of decentralization](http://bytemaster.github.io/article/2015/01/13/Decentralization-of-Nxt-vs-BitShares/).
 * EOS blockchain maintains *consensus over events* instead the common approach of *consensus over state*.
 As a result, it takes longer to restart a network node but on the other hand transaction processing is much quicker.
 This is a very fortunate trade-off, as node restarting is a rare event, while efficient transaction processing is needed most of the time.
 * Currently all blockchains rely upon sequential processing of transactions; this fundamentally limits the throughput of a blockchain to the computational capacity of a single CPU core.
 EOS architecture has been designed as [multi-threaded on the very fundamental level](https://github.com/EOSIO/Documentation/blob/master/TechnicalWhitePaper.md#deterministic-parallel-execution-of-applications).
 Not everything can be executed in this way, but those things which can (e.g. validating preconditions) are subject of parallel processing.
 * EOS enables [partial evaluation of blockchain state](https://github.com/EOSIO/Documentation/blob/master/TechnicalWhitePaper.md#partial-evaluation-of-blockchain-state).
 This means that an EOS node can selectively process transactions and ignore those which are of no interest for it.
 The assumption is that everyone should not have to run everything, especially if they only need to use a small subset of the applications.